yeti0904/LunarOS-SMC/README.md

 # LunarOS-SMC
-LunarOS for SMC Computer on Scratch (unfinished and buggy)
+LunarOS for SMC Computer on Scratch